-This will take practice, but the idea is to try to time pulling back on oxygen intake so that it aligns as perfectly around 225°F as possible.
-Any change you make will take a while to take effect, so if you are too reactionary then your temperature will be all over the place.
+This will take practice, but the idea is to try to time pulling back on oxygen intake so that it aligns as close to 225°F as possible.
+Any change you make will take a while to take effect.
+So, if you are too reactionary, your temperature will be all over the place.

 If you feel that you need to increase the temperature, then I recommend checking your fire box first to make sure that you have enough charcoal.
 Do this before opening your vents back up

 Try a dry run

 If your smoker is new then give it a test run.
 A trial cook will help you get a feel for how quickly it heats up, and how it reacts to any adjustments you make to the vents.

 Different smokers can react differently, so a practice run will help you get to grips with how it achieves target temperature is a great idea.
 You can then calibrate your smoker to help you get the most out of it on future runs.